janwerkhoven/brenndel.com/README.md

 # brenndel.com

 #### What
-The [website](http://brenndel.com/) of a custom crystal glass distrubutors in Belgium.
+The [website](http://brenndel.com/) of a crystal glass distributor in Belgium.

 #### Highlights
 * One-page website with aynchronous content (AJAX)